 In college, during summer breaks, winter breaks, he worked construction framing new homes with contractors, remodeling older homes with others.
 Sometimes they would work weeks and months building additions on 150 year old homes only to have the work look like it was airlifted from a 1970's home in the subdivisions.
 "This was visually jarring to me...it just didn't look right."

-Working on the 19th c. home of a local architectural historian he discovered the "historic preservation" field and began contracting with larger general contractors on public museum projects, while continuing to work on the older homes of his private residential customers.
+Working on the early 19th c. home of a local architectural historian he discovered the "historic preservation" field and began contracting with larger general contractors on public museum projects, while continuing to work on the older homes of his private residential clients.

 Thirty years later, the goal is still the same...when he lays down the hammer at the end of a job, "it has to look right."